korbu/ifs_shanghai_doc/docs/README.md

 heroImage: /images/EB_logo.jpg
 actions:
   - text: Documents list
-    link: /guide.html
+    link: guide.html
     type: primary
 features:
-  - title: Simplicity First
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
-  - title: Vue-Powered
-    details: Enjoy the dev experience of Vue, use Vue components in markdown, and develop custom themes with Vue.
-  - title: Performant
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-  - title: Themes
+  - title: Multi languages support
-    details: Providing a default theme out of the box.
-You can also choose a community theme or create your own one.
+    details: We support in different languages
-  - title: Plugins
+  - title: Update always
-    details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
+    details: You can view all the latest document without asking for delivery
-  - title: Bundlers
+  - title: As you like
-    details: Both Webpack and Vite are supported.
-Choose the one you like!
+    details: Wanna know more about EB products information and Autosar knowledges?
+Just tell us, we will provide here!
 footer: MIT Licensed | Copyright © 2021-present EB Shanghai Team
 ---